 The costs involved in fitting out a single storey extension very much depends on the room type you’re adding — a kitchen will be more expensive to equip than a home office, for example — but expect to pay:

-- From around £4,500 to £11,000 for a bathroom, depending the quality of fittings; a shower room will cost a similar amount
+- From around £4,500 to £11,000 for your bathroom design, depending the quality of fittings; a shower room will cost a similar amount

-- Factor in between £25 to £100 per square metre for flooring
+- Factor in between £25 to £100 per square metre for your chosen type of flooring

 - Add around £85 per square metre for plaster or dry-lining, plus paint if these finishes are not included in the build quote

-- Expect to spend between £1,500 to £2,000 per linear metre for bifold or sliding doors
+- Expect to spend between £1,500 to £2,000 per linear metre for sliding or bifold doors

 - Don’t forget to include the cost of adding heating to your new room.
 Extending an existing central heating system may only need two days’ work by a plumber, at around £150 per day (excluding materials).
 Underfloor heating will be more expensive.
 Electric underfloor heating is a cheaper installation choice (and some elements can be DIY-fitted).
 However, water-fed underfloor heating, although more expensive to install, and possibly requiring the addition of a new boiler to cope with the demand, is cheaper to run in the long term.
 Expect to pay around £2,500 for a new boiler